 There are many places around Plaza Mayor, but Bar “La Campana” is famous for having one of the best ones.
 Make sure to stop there for a beer and a Calamari sandwich.

 Check out Mercado de San Miguel!

 Mercado de San Miguel is Madrid’s most popular food market, which is located right next to Plaza Mayor.
-This market offers everything you could ask for from the Iberian cuisine: The best cheeses, fresh seafood from Galicia and, of course, the best Spanish wine.
+This market offers everything you could ask for from Iberian cuisine: The best cheeses, fresh seafood from Galicia, and, of course, the best Spanish wine.
 If you do not want to buy anything there, that is totally fine, too.
 But I really think you should have a look at it.